Past IPCAA Graduates and their Current Positions

 Bomgardner, David L.

-Elstree School, Woolhampton, Berkshire, England
+Chair of Classics Department, Elstree School, Woolhampton, Berkshire, England

 Dissertation (1985): “An Analytical Study of North African Amphitheaters”

-Assistant Professor, Department of Classical Studies, Wellesley College
+Associate Professor, Department of Classical Studies, Wellesley College

 Dissertation (1999): “Import Consumption in the Bronze Age Argolid (Greece): Effects of Mediterranean Trade on Mycenaean Society”

 Dissertation (2010): “Resource Stress and Subsistence Practice in Early Prehistoric Cyprus”

 Assistant Curator, St. Louis Art Museum

 Dissertation (2009): "Androgyny, Identity, and Iconography on the Graeco-Phoenician Sealings from Tel Kedesh, Israel"

 Carr, Karen Lichtenbaum